Overdose Symptoms, Risks, and Treatment

 Treatment for Substance Use Disorders

 After someone receives treatment for an overdose, their physician may recommend that they follow up with substance use treatment.
 American Addiction Centers (AAC) offers substance use disorder treatment and treatment for co-occurring disorders at each of our rehab centers across the United States.
-To learn more about our programs and how they can help you recover from substance use issues, call
+To learn more about our programs and how they can help you get on the road to recovery, call .
+Our admissions navigators are on hand to answer your questions, ease your concerns, and help you find hope and healing.

 Need more info?